Italo Balbo: Aviator

-From Chicago, they flew to New York City with an escort of 36 U.S. airplanes.
+From Chicago, the "Armada" flew to New York City with an escort of 36 U.S. airplanes.
 New York gave a warm welcome to the pilots on Broadway.
 Millions of people watched the parade of dozens of cars escorted by police horses along the streets of Manhattan.
-Balbo was featured on 26 June 1933 cover of Time.
+Balbo featured on the 26 June 1933 cover of Time.

 During Balbo's stay in the United States, President Franklin Roosevelt invited him to lunch and presented him with the Distinguished Flying Cross.
 He was awarded the 1931 Harmon Trophy.
 The Sioux even honorarily adopted Balbo as "Chief Flying Eagle".
 Balbo received a warm welcome in the United States, especially from the large Italian-American populations in Chicago and New York City.
 To a cheering mass in Madison Square Garden, he said: "Be proud you are Italians.
 Mussolini has ended the era of humiliations."
 The term "Balbo" entered common usage to describe any large formation of aircraft.

-The return flight from New York stopped in Shoal Harbour at Clarenville, Newfoundland, on 26 July.
-A road overlooking the bay used by the flying boats was renamed Balbo Drive, a name it still carries today.
+The return flight from New York stopped in Shoal Harbour at Clarenville, Newfoundland, on 26 July 1933.
+A road overlooking the bay used by the flying-boats was renamed Balbo Drive, a name it still carries today.
 On 12 August 1933, Balbo's formation departed Clarenville for the Azores, Lisbon, and Rome.

-Back home in Italy, he was promoted to the newly created rank of Marshal of the Air Force (Maresciallo dell'Aria).
+Back home in Italy, Balbo was promoted to the newly created rank of Marshal of the Air Force.

-Following his return to Italy, Balbo proposed his vision for a reorganised Italian army.
-Balbo advocated that the army be reduced to twenty divisions, of which there would be ten motorised, five Alpine and five armoured, all well-equipped, trained and prepared for amphibious warfare, while the navy would have three marine divisions.
-The idea was that the army would become an expeditionary force that could rapidly deploy by sea or train to Italy's borders (including Libya).
-However, such a proposal was financially impossible as it would require an unprecedented increase in the defence budget.
+Following his return to Italy, Balbo proposed his vision for a reorganised Italian military.
+He advocated reducing the Royal Italian Army to twenty divisions: ten motorised, five Alpine and five armoured, all well-equipped, trained and prepared for amphibious warfare; while the navy would have three marine divisions.
+The proposed reorganised army would become an expeditionary force that could rapidly deploy by sea or train to Italy's borders (including Libya).
+However, such a proposal proved financially impossible: it would have required an unprecedented increase in the Italian defence budget.